macpherson123/PresenseOS-Beta6/README.md

 But here is a snippet in time of the source code so we are all heeby geeby

+i run the servers myself. calling via aws rn due to lack of external ip but webrtc relay is local. all through cloudlfared tunnels n whatnots

 ## Screenshots

 <p align="center">